fireinrain/github-trending/TrendsHist.md

 ## Html

+* 【2025-01-28】[valiantlynx / ollama-docker](https://github.com/valiantlynx/ollama-docker) - Welcome to the Ollama Docker Compose Setup!
+This project simplifies the deployment of Ollama using Docker Compose, making it easy to run Ollama with all its dependencies in a containerized environment
+* 【2025-01-28】[hanwenguo / hugo-theme-nostyleplease](https://github.com/hanwenguo/hugo-theme-nostyleplease) - a (nearly) no-CSS, fast, minimalist Hugo theme ported from riggraz/no-style-please.
 * 【2025-01-27】[platzi / git-github](https://github.com/platzi/git-github) - Repositorio del Curso de Git y GitHub
 * 【2025-01-27】[hanwenguo / hugo\-theme\-nostyleplease](https://github.com/hanwenguo/hugo-theme-nostyleplease) - a (nearly) no\-CSS, fast, minimalist Hugo theme ported from riggraz/no\-style\-please
 * 【2025-01-26】[18F / handbook](https://github.com/18F/handbook) - The home of policies and guidelines that make up TTS